 - Cool hot food and test it before giving it to your baby.

-- Don’t add salt, sugar or stock cubes to your baby’s food or cooking water.
+- Don't add salt, sugar or stock cubes to your baby's food or cooking water.
 See what other foods to avoid giving your baby.

-Tips on what foods to give your baby as they grow
+What foods to give your baby as they grow

 Feeding your baby from 0-6 months